Margie & Alex

 On this beautiful rainy day, we had our very first look in the open court of Poet’s Lane.
 I walked nervously towards my soon to be husband, his back facing me and tapped him on the shoulder.

 Our photographers, with the support of the beautiful mother of the bride, moved on to the forest next door and truly immersed ourselves in the timeless natural beauty of the surroundings.
-Huda Salman Photography, had already been on a forest themed journey with us, taking our romantic Redwood Forest engagement photoshoot and here we were again, on our wedding day with them.
+Lights and Ferns Photography, had already been on a forest themed journey with us, taking our romantic Redwood Forest engagement photoshoot and here we were again, on our wedding day with them.

 The Dandenong Ranges are sentimental to my husband and me; it is where Alex first proposed and where I first looked into his eyes; today, I was looking at them again but he was two hours away from being my husband.